woupiestek/rlox/log.md

 string values pairs, but those are slices of other heaps...
 I should think more about this: arrays of any type, but this require adjacent handles.

+Currently data is created on the stack, then moved to the heap.
+This is not how clox does it, but a simpler solution for rust.
+The benefit of the current solution is proper initialization.
+Also, byte counting is easier when the objects contain variable size elements.

 ### serious bug

 Compute has of 'a', find its position in the string pool taken, but find a space